AndrewHazelden/NusionConverter/README.md

 ```

 Nusion is a "Nuke to Fusion" node converter that converts nodes between Foundry's Nuke and Blackmagic Design's Fusion Studio compositing software.
-Simply copy a node from your active Nuke composite, and allow Nusion to remap the Nuke node and its attributes into the nearest equavelent node available in Resolve Studio/Fusion Studio.
+Simply copy a node from your active Nuke composite, and allow Nusion to remap the Nuke node and its attributes into the nearest equivalent node available in Resolve Studio/Fusion Studio.
 Simple and easy.

-Nusion is available as a self-hosted web app that runs directly in your webbrowser.
+Nusion is available as a self-hosted web app that runs directly in your web browser.
 The new plugin integration version of "Nusion for Fusion" can be installed in Resolve's Fusion page/Fusion Studio using the community maintained Reactor Package manager.
 The "Nusion for Fusion" plugin allows you to access a "Edit &gt; Paste Nusion" menu item.
 This will take a Foundry Nuke node from your clipboard and instantly translate it into the corresponding Fusion Studio node.
 The result is pasted directly into your Fusion flow, ready for use.

-## Screenshot
+## Screenshots

-Nusion can run from your webbrowser using a local Nusion Server session hosted on your workstation.
+Nusion can run from your web browser using a local Nusion Server session hosted on your workstation.

 ![Webapp](docs/images/screenshot.png ':size=650')